 That’s hard to say.
 Although I won’t say directly that reading Kindle Paperwhite does affect sleep, what I can say is blue light has been shown to affect circadian rhythms.

-If you’re concerned about blue light and how it affects your sleep, you might want to consider not reading from the Kindle Paperwhite before going to bed.
+Our eyes are comfortable with visible light spectrum naturally.
+If you’re concerned about blue light and how it affects your sleep, you might want to consider not reading from it before going to bed.

 Does Kindle Have a Blue Light Filter?